simonescaccia/IoTProject/Evaluation.md

 4. If a leak is detected, the system will send a message to the cloud to notify the user

+We will evaluate the number of messages sent by the protocol and the time needed to complete the algorithm.
+The complexity will change depending on the number of FORKs, and we will compare variuous topologies in order to find the best one.

 ### Irrigation Algorithm:

-1. Check if the soil is dry:
-2. If the soil is dry, open the solenoid valve
-3. Check if the soil is wet:
-4. If the soil is wet, close the solenoid valve
+def automated_irrigation(humidity_threshold):

+  humidity_level = get_humidity() // From soil humidity sensor

+  if (humidity_level < humidity_threshold):
+    open()  // Open signal to solenoid valve

+    while (humidity_level < humidity_threshold):
+      wait(time_interval) // Wait some time to make humidity change humidity_level = get_humidity()

+    close()  // Close signal to solenoid valve

+The algorithm perfomance depends on the capacity of the soil to absorb water, and on the responsivness of the humidity sensor.

 ### Management of the water flow Algorithm:

-1. From the cloud, send a message to the BRANCH MCUs to close the solenoid valves
+From the cloud, send a message to the BRANCH MCUs to close the solenoid valves

+Performances depends on the latency between the cloud and the MCUs.

 ### Monitoring of the water flow Algorithm:

-1. From the CHIEF MCUs, send periodically a message to the cloud to update the water flow consumed
+From the CHIEF MCUs, send periodically a message to the cloud to update the water flow consumed

-## Embedded Devices Performances
+Performances depends on the latency between the cloud and the MCUs.

 ## Response Time Performances

+The response time between CHIEF, FORKs and BRANCHEs depends on the distance between the MCUs, so it depends on the topology of the irrigation system.